enesdurannbey/su-course-planner/Readme.md

 ## How It Works

-1. Select courses from the list
-2. Set optional constraints (exclude 8:40, days off)
+1. Search & Select: Browse courses and add them to your cart.
+2. Set Constraints: Optional filters to exclude 8:40 AM classes or block entire days.
-3. Click "Generate Schedule"
+3. Generate: Click "Generate Schedule" to find valid combinations.
-4. Browse through valid schedule combinations using navigation arrows
+4. Browse: Navigate through results.
+The system intelligently groups visually identical schedules.
+5. Export: Copy CRNs for registration or download the schedule image.

 The backend uses a bitmask algorithm to efficiently detect schedule conflicts and find valid combinations.